Eat a Variety of Foods Challenge

 Learning how to eat a variety of foods, like the spread of seafood, steak, and colorful vegetables pictured here, can lead to improved health.

-You might hear “eat a variety of foods for good health,” but what does that really mean?
-When looking to eat a variety, we want to focus on mixing up the plant foods that you eat on a weekly basis.
-We are looking for not only types of plants, but also different colors.
-This allows us to get a broad mix of nutrients from our food: vitamins, minerals, and “phytonutrients,” or compounds that can only come from the plant foods themselves and that can help our bodies clean up cellular damage, eradicate cancerous cells, support the immune system, and promote the health of various tissues throughout the body.
+You’ve probably heard the advice to “eat a variety of foods for good health,” but what does that really mean?
+When aiming for variety, focus on mixing up the plant foods you consume on a weekly basis.
+It’s not just about different types of plants but also about incorporating various colors.
+This diversity allows you to obtain a broad range of nutrients: vitamins, minerals, and phytonutrients—compounds found only in plant foods that help your body repair cellular damage, eliminate cancerous cells, support the immune system, and promote the health of various tissues.

 Here are some fun ways to eat a variety of foods: